jrenner/gdx-proto/README.md

 - "The server is the man": Most logic is run server-side to prevent cheats or hacking.

 ### Other
+- Basic Entity system with DynamicEntities, represented by either Decals (Billboard sprites) or 3D models
 - Movement component class handles acceleration, velocity, position, rotation, max speeds
 - Subclasses of Movement: GroundMovement and FlyingMovement
 - Optional logging to file, see Log class